edwin042/hakathon/README.md

 # hakathon
-This is just a front end file of my first hakathon event
+This is just a front end file of my first hackathon event